36 Valley Rd, Clark, NJ 07066 The NJBIA Event Team Email Registration

 Breakfast, Networking & Registration

-The Shifting Nature of Fairness & Equity: When it comes to non-traditional roles, businesses have had to play catch-up with hiring and training to ensure they’re not excluding people who aren’t the traditional candidate.
+The Shifting Nature of Fairness & Equity: When it comes to non-traditional roles, businesses have had to approach hiring and training with more thought to ensure they’re not excluding people who aren’t the traditional candidate.

 Getting Real in Our New Reality: Finding stability in the continued shifting sands of the DE&I space can be difficult.
 From experiencing radical candor to understanding the changing nature of the language, hear from a panel of experts on how to navigate these waters.